rizo8107/InstaFlowsreplit/replit.md

 The platform features an intuitive interface with a visual drag-and-drop flow builder using ReactFlow.
 The design system incorporates Instagram branding with a gradient color scheme (#E4405F to #833AB4), clean grays, and status-indicating colors.
 Typography utilizes a Helvetica Neue font stack for an Instagram-like feel.
 Components are built with Shadcn UI and custom Instagram theming, featuring a sidebar navigation and a responsive canvas workspace.
 Interactions include hover elevations, smooth transitions, and drag-and-drop functionality.

 ### Technical Implementations
 The application is a full-stack TypeScript project, utilizing an Express.js backend and a React frontend.
 React with Wouter handles routing, while TanStack Query manages data fetching.
 Tailwind CSS is used for styling.
-User authentication is managed by Passport.js with session management via `express-session`, supporting Instagram OAuth for account connection.
+User authentication is managed by Passport.js with session management via `express-session`, supporting Instagram Business Login OAuth for account connection.
 Password hashing is done with scrypt.

 ### Feature Specifications
 - **Visual Flow Builder**: Allows users to create automation workflows using custom node types (Trigger, Condition, Action) with a drag-and-drop interface.